 In 2010, Kate Godin won an appeal to the Massachusetts Appeals Court in which Attorney Godin challenged the issuance of a c.
 209A restraining order.
 In the summer of 2013, Kate got a client’s failure to register conviction in Massachusetts vacated and set aside by the Massachusetts Appeals Court, after the Court agreed that the Commonwealth failed to present sufficient evidence of her client’s guilt.
 Kate has also won several sex offender classification hearings and appeals in both Rhode Island and Massachusetts.

 Attorney Godin is a member of the National Association for Criminal Defense Lawyers, the Rhode Island Association for Criminal Defense Lawyers, the Rhode Island and Massachusetts Bar Associations, the Rhode Island Association for Justice, and is a 2009 graduate of the National Criminal Defense College.
-She is licensed to practice in both Rhode Island and Massachusetts state courts, as well as in the United States District Court for the District of Massachusetts, the United States District Court for the District of Rhode Island, and the First and Second Circuit Courts of Appeals.
+She is licensed to practice in both Rhode Island and Massachusetts state courts, as well as in the United States District Court for the District of Massachusetts, the United States District Court for the District of Rhode Island, the First and Second Circuit Courts of Appeals and the United States Supreme Court.

 Kate represents indigent defendants through court-appointments in Rhode Island in misdemeanor, appellate cases and sex offender classification appeals, and through CPCS in Massachusetts in criminal appeals, and Sex Offender Registry Board (“SORB”) classification hearings and appeals, and in sexually dangerous person (“SDP”) jury trials and appeals.